tjensen/dayz-dev-tools/docs/installation.rst

    pip install dayz-dev-tools

-DayZ Dev Tools can be run on Windows, MacOS, or Linux but Python 3.8 or higher is required.
+DayZ Dev Tools can be run on Windows or Linux but Python 3.8 or higher is required.